jonwashburn/riemann-recognition-geometry-up/REMAINING_WORK.md

 (see `RiemannRecognitionGeometry/Port/CofactorCarlesonBudget.lean`).
 The remaining key port target is the **CR/Green** side: `HardyDirichletCRGreen cofactorEbox_poisson`.

+Concretely, “CR/Green” here means: choose a scale-normalized window `φ_I`, prove a scale-invariant window-energy bound for its Poisson extension, establish the Green pairing (boundary phase velocity ↔ interior pairing), kill the boundary term at infinity (use `Port/SkewHarmGate.lean`), then apply Cauchy–Schwarz to obtain the energy→phase-change inequality.

+**Update (upper bound side)**: we also introduced an explicit *energy-based* xi-phase CR/Green target `Port.XiCRGreenAssumptions` and a derived theorem `Port.totalPhaseSignal_bound_of_xiCRGreenAssumptions`, so the Port contradiction chain can now be run without the monolithic `ClassicalAnalysisAssumptions` record.

+For symmetry, `Port/XiCarlesonBudget.lean` instantiates the same Hardy/Dirichlet Carleson-budget interface on the xi side (wrapping `xiEbox_poisson` as `xiEbox_poissonEbox`), so “upper bound” and “lower bound” routes share the same budget abstraction.

+We also added an explicit “blueprint-shaped” upper bound lemma in `Port/TotalPhaseSignalBound.lean` that derives `totalPhaseSignal ≤ U_tail` from the Hardy/Dirichlet Carleson-budget interface + the xi CR/Green target (in the “interval contains a zero” setting).

+For convenience, the two energy-based CR/Green targets are now bundled as `Port.EnergyCRGreenAssumptions`, and Port “main” theorems have wrappers that take that single bundle.

+To match the `reality` CR/Green blueprint style (real-valued phase differences / pairings), we also added `Port.RealPhaseTransfer`: a small algebraic layer that transfers bounds from ℝ-valued phase differences (`argXi` / “real cofactor phase”) to the `Real.Angle` norms used by the RG spine.

+We also added “blueprint-style” Port wrappers (in `Port/ZeroFreeWithInterval.lean` and `Port/MainNoRGAssumptions.lean`) that take these real-valued CR/Green targets directly, and then transfer internally.

+For convenience, these real-valued CR/Green targets are now bundled as `Port.EnergyCRGreenAssumptionsReal`.

 ### How `/Projects/reality` helps (porting plan)

 See `REALITY_PORT_PLAN.md` for a statement-by-statement alignment with:
 `/Users/jonathanwashburn/Projects/reality/IndisputableMonolith/RH/HardyDirichlet/*.lean.disabled`
 and `/Users/jonathanwashburn/Projects/reality/IndisputableMonolith/CPM/LawOfExistence.lean`.

+**Note**: the `reality` Hardy/Dirichlet files are blueprint scaffolds (they still contain `sorry`/axiom placeholders for the real analytic content), so the remaining work here is to *formalize* CR/Green + window-energy estimates in this repo, or keep them as explicit target interfaces (`Port.*CRGreenAssumptions*`).

 ### Port scaffold (implemented)

 Translation-stub modules (compiled in this repo) now exist under `RiemannRecognitionGeometry/Port/`:
 - `HardyDirichletCarleson.lean`: a faithful **Carleson energy budget** interface (parameterized by an abstract box-energy functional), taking an explicit BMO certificate `InBMOWithBound (cofactorLogAbs ρ) M` as input.
 - `HardyDirichletCRGreen.lean`: a faithful **CR/Green cofactor phase bound** interface (energy → phase bound).
+  (Note: this interface is currently **cofactor-specific**; the xi-side uses `Port.XiCRGreenAssumptions*`.)
 - `SkewHarmGate.lean`: a reusable **boundary-term at ∞ vanishes from integrability** wrapper, matching the pattern used in the `reality` repo.
 - `WeierstrassTailBound.lean`: a derived theorem `weierstrass_tail_bound_of_hardyDirichlet` showing the RG tail bound follows from the two Hardy/Dirichlet-style interfaces + the √|I| cancellation.
 - `CofactorEnergy.lean`: concrete candidates `Ebox` for the cofactor field: